Starpeace-Quadrants/prototype/README.md

 ## 🔐 Certificate Management

-Run `./generate-certs.sh` before starting the stack to create a local certificate authority and TLS certificates for the client and auth services.
-The script places the generated files in `certs/` and copies them into each service repository so the containers can mount them.
+Run `./generate-certs.sh` before starting the stack.
+It creates a local certificate authority and generates certificates for Traefik, the Kafdrop UI, the auth service and the client.
+The files are stored in the `certs/` directory and automatically copied into each service so Docker can mount them when the stack starts.

 ---